dilawar/ncbs/handbook/student_handbook.markdown

 reproduce data from published manuscripts, even if your own, have to be obtained from the journal concerned.

+## Use of institute names in publications and conferences
+ No student
-**Use of institute names in publications and conferences:** No student or student organization may use the NCBS or inStem name for any purpose, including identification, without written permission from the Director of institute.
+or student organization may use the NCBS or inStem name for any purpose, including identification, without written permission from the Director of institute.
 Students are encouraged to disseminate research